777arc/textbook/content/filters.rst

    :scale: 70 %
    :align: center

-|

 .. image:: ../_static/filter_design7.png
    :scale: 50 %
    :align: center

-Both options seemed to work.
+Both options worked.
 Which one would you choose?
-The second method resulted in more taps, but the first method resulting in a frequency response that wasn't very sharp, and the falling edge wasn't very steep.
-There are many ways to design a filter, and many trade-offs along the way, many consider it an art.
+The second method resulted in more taps, but the first method resulted in a frequency response that wasn't very sharp and had a falling edge wasn't very steep.
+There are numerous ways to design a filter, each with their own trade-offs along the way.
+Many consider filter design an art.

 *************************
 Intro to Pulse Shaping
 *************************

-We will briefly introduce a very interesting topic within DSP, pulse shaping, a topic we explore in depth in its own chapter.
+We will briefly introduce a very interesting topic within DSP, pulse shaping.
+We will consider the topic in depth in its own chapter later.
+It is worth mentioning alongside filtering because both grapple with honing signals efficiently for transmission and study.

 As we learned, digital signals use symbols to represent one or more bits of information.
-We use a digital modulation scheme like ASK, PSK, QAM, FSK, etc, to modulate a carrier so they can be sent wirelessly.
-When we simulated QPSK in the :ref:`modulation-chapter` chapter, we only simulated one sample per symbol, i.e. each complex number we created was one of the points on the constellation, it was one symbol.
-In practice we usually generate multiple samples per symbol, and the reason has to do with filtering.
+We use a digital modulation scheme like ASK, PSK, QAM, FSK, etc., to modulate a carrier so information can be sent wirelessly.
+When we simulated QPSK in the :ref:`modulation-chapter` chapter, we only simulated one sample per symbol, i.e., each complex number we created was one of the points on the constellation--it was one symbol.
+In practice we normally generate multiple samples per symbol, and the reason has to do with filtering.

-We use filters to craft the "shape" of our symbols, since the shape in the time domain will change the shape in the frequency domain.
-The frequency domain is what tells us how much spectrum/bandwidth our signal is going to use, and we usually want to minimize it.
-Now what's important to understand is that the spectral characteristics (frequency domain) of the baseband symbols doesn't change when we modulate a carrier, it just shifts it up in frequency, the shape stays the same, which means the amount of bandwidth it uses stays the same.
-When we use 1 sample per symbol, it's kind of like transmitting square pulses, in fact BPSK using 1 sample per symbol *is* just a square wave of random 1's and -1's:
+We use filters to craft the "shape" of our symbols because the shape in the time domain changes the shape in the frequency domain.
+The frequency domain informs us how much spectrum/bandwidth our signal will use, and we usually want to minimize it.
+What is important to understand is that the spectral characteristics (frequency domain) of the baseband symbols do not change when we modulate a carrier; it just shifts the baseband up in frequency while the shape stays the same, which means the amount of bandwidth it uses stays the same.
+When we use 1 sample per symbol, it's like transmitting square pulses.
+In fact BPSK using 1 sample per symbol *is* just a square wave of random 1s and -1s:

 .. image:: ../_static/bpsk.svg
    :align: center
    :target: ../_static/bpsk.svg

-And as we have learned, square pulses are not the best, they use an excess amount of spectrum:
+And as we have learned, square pulses are not efficient because they use an excess amount of spectrum:

 .. image:: ../_static/square-wave.svg
    :align: center

-So what we do is we "pulse shape" these blocky looking symbols so that they take up less bandwidth in the frequency domain.
-We do this using a low-pass filter, because it will filter out the higher frequency components of our symbols.
-Below shows an example of symbols in the time (top) and frequency (bottom) domain, before and after a pulse shaping filter has been applied:
+So what we do is we "pulse shape" these blocky-looking symbols so that they take up less bandwidth in the frequency domain.
+We "pulse shape" by using a low-pass filter because it discards the higher frequency components of our symbols.
+Below shows an example of symbols in the time (top) and frequency (bottom) domain, before and after a pulse-shaping filter has been applied:

 .. image:: ../_static/pulse_shaping.png
    :scale: 70 %